Zone 5

 Dated: 1910 Maker: Wm.
 Fick Status: Own(RG)

 Across from the church sat the original schoolhouse, built in 1740.
-This structure was built in 1810 and eventually moved to 639 Barbey to make way for a brick school.
+This later structure was built in 1810 and eventually moved to 639 Barbey to make way for a brick school.
 The church's graveyard sat on both sides on New Lots Ave. which means the first two schools sat next to a graveyard.
 This version of P.S.
 72 is the result of numerous additions to the original brick structure.
 This building is no longer standing, replaced by a branch of the Brooklyn Public Library.
 Therese Xuereb lived across from this location and recalls the school came down circa 1955.
 The library was dedicated September 10, 1957.

 P.S.
 72, New Lots Avenue